jordan-wolfaardt/jordan-wolfaardt/README.md

 👋 Hi, I’m Jordan Wolfaardt.
 I'm originally from Cape Town, South Africa and moved to the United States when I was nine.

 👀 At work I use data and technology to make investment and portfolio management decisions.
-Outside of work, I love surfing and live music.
+Outside of work, I love surfing, reading, and live music.

 💻 Almost all the code I've written has been for work or school, neither of which am I able to post here.
 My favorite coding exercises are building simulations.
 I've used Python and C the most, but also have experience with C++, C#, Java, VBA, JavaScript, and Scala.
 I've worked with AWS extensively and Azure to a lesser extent.